waikato-llm/llm-dataset-converter/plugins/split-records.md

                         The split names to use for the generated splits, get stored in the meta-data under the key 'split'.
                         (default: None)
+  -f FIELD, --field FIELD
+                        The meta-data field to use for storing the split (default: split)
 ```